 YES!
 Both the Departmental Signature Page and E-Thesis Certification Form must contain original signatures in dark blue or black ink.

 When should I submit my thesis/project/dissertation?

 ETDs may be submitted any time AFTER a successful defense and the ETD fee has been paid to the cashier's office.
 ETD submission MUST be completed before the last day of classes.
-The deadline for Spring 2018 is May 10th at noon, Summer 2018 is August 9th at noon, and Fall 2018 is December 6th at noon.
+The deadline for Summer 2018 is August 9th at noon and Fall 2018 is December 6th at noon.
 If you require an extension, your committee chair will need to request the extension from Dr. P. Wesley Schultz, Interim Dean of Graduate Studies and Research.